patrickd12345/bookiji/docs/architecture/database-policy.md

 This document is the **source of truth** for how Bookiji manages its database.
 Any change that violates these rules is considered **incorrect** even if it "works."

+> **Note:** For Supabase CLI workflow and migration procedures, see [`docs/development/DATABASE_MANAGEMENT_POLICY.md`](../development/DATABASE_MANAGEMENT_POLICY.md).
+This document focuses on policy and classification rules; that document covers operational workflows.

 ---

 ## 1) Non-Negotiable Principles